ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 {: #working-prefix-filters-api}
 {: api}

-You can add prefix filters when you add a new connection with the API.
+You can add prefix filters when you add a connection with the API.
 You can also delete them.

 ### Adding prefix filters with the API
 {: #adding-prefix-filters-api}